mrjoelkemp/khan-infection/Readme.md

 #### Assumptions

-* The host user (the seed user for the infection algorithms) is infected
 * A coach can be a student of another coach
 * A coach cannot coach themself. i.e., a student cannot be coached by themself
 * A student can be coached by multiple coaches